aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/tsom-gedalyah-readings/the-story-of-gedaliah-as-told-by-titus-flavius-josephus-in-antiquities-of-the-jews-book-10.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-(4)	And so Yoḥanan and those of the leaders who were with him went away without being able to convince Gedaliah.
+(4) And so Yoḥanan and those of the leaders who were with him went away without being able to convince Gedalyah.
 But, when a period of thirty days had elapsed,[foot]Bibl. "in the 7th month."
-The medieval Jewish commentator Kimchi, like Josephus, takes this to mean a month after Gedaliah's statement to Johanan, although Scripture does not indicate how long the interval was.[/foot] Yishmael came with ten men to Gedaliah at the city of Mitspah, where he entertained them with a splendid banquet and presents and, in his cordial reception of Yishmael and those with him, went so far as to become drunk.
+The medieval Jewish commentator Kimchi, like Josephus, takes this to mean a month after Gedalyah's statement to Johanan, although Scripture does not indicate how long the interval was.[/foot] Yishmael came with ten men to Gedalyah at the city of Mitspah, where he entertained them with a splendid banquet and presents and, in his cordial reception of Yishmael and those with him, went so far as to become drunk.
 </div></td></tr>